We’re off and running for 2020!

 Endowment of Hope Members

-Thank you for your generosity, foresight and confidence in Cancer League of Colorado Foundation.
+We, the Cancer League of Colorado Foundation, thank each Endowment of Hope (and the anonymous) donors for their generosity, foresight and confidence in Cancer League of Colorado Foundation.

 As we all know, the future is uncertain.
 You can establish a planned gift today and while retaining control over these assets for the balance of your life.
 Such gifts are called revocable gifts.